-In a work of serious scholarship The Marriage Files explores the state of the conjugal family and the sociological ramifications in the aftermath of ‘equal marriage’.
+The Marriage Files explores the state of the conjugal family and the sociological implications of ‘equal marriage’.

-Less than a year after clearing Commons in July 2013 the Marriage (Same-Sex Couples) Act 2013 came into effect.
-But how did such a monumental decision to redefine the essence of marriage slip by so effortlessly, and what is the fate of marriage?
+Less than a year after clearing the House of Commons in July 2013 the Marriage (Same-Sex Couples) Act 2013 came into effect.
+Patricia Morgan questions how such a monumental decision − to redefine the essence of marriage − was taken so effortlessly.
+She goes on to consider the future for marriage.

-Patricia Morgan is an independent researcher and writer on crime, family policy and family development.
-Her numerous books include Delinquent Fantasies (1978), Who Needs Parents?
-(1996), The War Between the State and the Family (2007), and Family Matters: Family Breakdown and its Consequences (2004).
-Morgan has worked for a number of think tanks and has been a frequent contributor to television and radio debates, periodicals, student texts and national newspapers.
+Author, Patricia Morgan, is an independent researcher and the author of several books on crime, family policy and family development.
+She has worked for several think tanks and has been a frequent contributor to television and radio debates, periodicals and national newspapers.